lgatto/lgatto.github.io/_drafts/2022-12-15-ungrading-assessment.md

 have been added over different times.
 Part 1 was originally added on 15 December 2022 and is based on direct, free-form informal and semi-formal feedback.
-Part 2 is based on on-line evaluation forms that students were invited to fill out and was prepared on 30 December 2022.
+Part 2 is based on on-line evaluation forms that students were invited to fill out and was published on 27 December 2022.

 ## Part 1